 Student development and learning styles, teaching methods, analysis of one's own teaching, classroom management, evaluation of students' performance, and preparation of curriculum, unit, and lesson plans for the elementary level.
-Fifteen hours of field experience required.
+Fifteen hours of field experience required as part of PHED 235.